adamplayer/RemixMods/Need For Speed Underground 2/README.md

 Silentpatch:
 > This game has a Silentpatch available!
 This greatly enhances the core game to improve compatiablity with modern systems and allows for easy window mode amoung other things.
 In order to use both RTXRemix and the Silentpatch, rename `d3d9.dll` from the RTXRemix files to `d3d9.asi`.
 You can configure Silentpatch in the `scripts` folder. -->

+Back up your entire game folder once you get the game running! _Then_ apply rtxremix to it.

+There are several remix mods in the works.
+See the discord for the latest information.

 ### Notes